vadimgierko/linky-notes/README.md

 All your notes & data are **private**, what means that only the logged owner/ author of the note can see it.
 If you won't share your password with anyone, your data is absolutely secure.

----

-## Motivation (problem I wanted to solve & solution)

-I've made this app first of all for my own needs.
-I read a lot, create a lot (developing different knowledge-based projects) and... do a lot of notes:

-- using different techniques, like: mindmapping, sketchnoting, Cornell Note Taking method
-- noting on different materials, like: paper, books pages, phone, laptop
-- storing notes... everywhere

-So...

-### Problem

-I couldn't manage & organize thousands of my paper & digital notes properly (I have developed my own system, but it's too far from what I need).
-So I've tried a few note apps, but none of them where satisfying - something always was missing.

-### Solution

-I've understood, that I need to:

-- have all notes (paper & digital) in one place
-- organize them by tags, because my paper notes were in so many folders and places & also sometimes some notes were needed to be in a few project folders in the same time

-So I've decided to build this note app & solved one of my biggest problems thanks to my own app.
-Now my notes are tagged, organized & easy to find/ filter.

-And when I've tested the app, I've decided to share it with the world to let everybody to build an easy to use, but effiecient knowledge/ notes base!
-Sign up & try here: https://vadimgierko.github.io/linky-notes/!

 ## Technologies I've used in this project:

 - React 18.2